File your taxes in Italy in 2020: tips and deadlines

 What happens if i miss the deadline?

-Finally, if you were required to disclose any foreign asset, you can face a fine of 3% up to 15% of the asset value (doubled if your asset is held in a black listed country/jurisdiction).
+Finally, if you were required to disclose any foreign asset, you will face a fine of 3% up to 15% of the asset value (doubled if your asset is held in a black listed country/jurisdiction).

 Check also this video about tax controls in Italy or our video about tax overdue in Italy.